-As a post-graduate offering, the course consists of 3 hours of lectures each week from weeks 1 to 11.
-Weeks 12 and 13 will involve student seminar presentations in the same room.
+As a post-graduate offering, the course consists of 3 hours of lectures each week from weeks 1 to 13.
+The last two to three weeks will involve student seminar presentations in the same room.
 It is possible that there will be a one week in this period where no lecture will be held subject to travel commitments of the lecturer - note, however, that at a minimum there will be 12 weeks of class in total.
 There are no tutorials or laboratories.
-The last hour of some lectures may be run in a tutorial format to assist with the assignments and consultation periods prior to the submission of assignments will be offered - further details will be provided over the semester.
+Consultation periods prior to the submission of assignments will be offered - further details will be provided over the semester.
 The provisional syllabus of these weekly lectures is outlined below.

-Lectures Day Time Location

-Thursday 6-9pm Electrical Engineering
+Lectures Day Time Location Tuesday 6-9pm Electrical Engineering G25 (K-G17-G25)

-Building Rm224